-Telegraph Union in 1865 (to be renamed International Telecommunication Union), paved the way for political and diplomatic transformations of great importance.

-Universal Postal Union in 1874, etc.).
-These Unions help illustrate the growing involvement of specialized diplomats dedicated to international technical cooperation.
+While helping organizing the modern world, these technical organizations also paved the way for political and diplomatic transformations of great importance.
+What appears to be a true "institutional learning process" implied the growing involvement of specialized diplomats dedicated to international technical cooperation.
 Furthermore IPU founding charters systematically included special jurisdiction and internal conflict settlement mechanisms to deal with disagreement among their members.
 This trend announced future political mobilizations for the establishment of an international set of rules focused on Peace and War that went vocal at the turn of the XXth century.